forcedotcom/SalesforceMobileSDK-iOS/readme.md

-Installation (Xcode 4 Project Template)
+Installation
 ==

+After cloning the SalesforceMobileSDK, run the install script from the Terminal command line:

+'./install/sh'

+This pulls submodule dependencies from github, and builds all the library files you will need.
+It also installs Xcode project templates in the default Xcode template location.

-See the setup.md file for installation instructions.
-Running `./install.sh` will setup the SalesforceSDK with everything you should need to run the sample apps.
+See the setup.md file for additional instructions.

 Using the SDK (in a Force.com project)